ryanpf/linux_rocksmith/guides/setup/arch-native.md

-# JACK to ASIO on Arch-based distros
+# Native JACK to ASIO on Arch-based distros

+Tested on Arch Linux

 ## Table of contents